-- Programmes and units may be changed in accordance with normal University procedures. - The following tables are applicable for all years of study for the 2017/18 academic year only.
-Students continuing their studies into 2018/19 and beyond should not assume that these programmes, or their component units, will be delivered in future years in the format displayed here. - NFAAR assessment regulations are subject to review and update.
-Links given here will provide access to the latest versions of NFAAR documentation.
-The regulations described in these tables may not necessarily be those which applied in previous academic years. - Availability of units is subject to constraints such as staff availability, minimum and maximum group sizes, and timetabling factors as well as a student's ability to meet any pre-requisite rules.
+- The following tables are applicable for all years of study for the 2019/20 academic year only.
+Students continuing their studies into 2020/21 and beyond should not assume that these programmes, or their component units, will be delivered in future years in the format displayed here. - NFAAR regulations are subject to review and update.
+Links given here provide access to the latest versions of NFAAR documentation.
+The regulations described in these tables are not necessarily those that applied in previous academic years. - Availability of units is subject to constraints such as staff availability, minimum and maximum group sizes, and timetabling factors as well as a student's ability to meet any pre-requisite rules.